Choosing the Best Fonts for Dental and Medical Websites

 Though designers may choose the same typeface, one may still differentiate text by the use of color.
 This example shows a primarily pink color scheme, but the color blue allows a good distinction between the two fonts.

-Screenshot of a website that shows pairing of dark and light font colors
+screenshot of a website that shows pairing of dark and light font colors

 Dental and Medical Font Selection